carlosvillanua/oci_apim/README.md

 ```

-Apply the service that will expose inside OKE the OCI API, change httpbin.org by your OCI API domain.
+Apply the service that will expose inside OKE the OCI API, change httpbin.org with your OCI API domain.

 ```